albertopoljak/emoji-site/idea/idea.md

 Integrate Discord or gmail oauth

+# CDN

+Integrate some CDN to serve images, django is only for fetching URLs.

+We absolutely need NO loss in quality.

+# DNS / DDos protection

+Fascade behind cloudflare or some other provider.

 For category hierarchy we would simply go from current category to all of the parent categories and construct a tree.